Nigerian Civil War: Politics and economics of federalism

-The colonial administration divided Nigeria into three regions—North, West and East—something which exacerbated the already well-developed economic, political, and social differences among Nigeria's different ethnic groups.
+The colonial administration divided Nigeria into three regions—North, West, and East—something which exacerbated the already well-developed economic, political, and social differences among Nigeria's different ethnic groups.
 The country was divided in such a way that the North had a slightly higher population than the other two regions combined.
-There were also widespread reports of fraud during Nigeria's first census, and even today population remains a highly political issue in Nigeria.
+There were also widespread reports of fraud during Nigeria's first census, and even today, population remains a highly political issue in Nigeria.
 On this basis, the Northern Region was allocated a majority of the seats in the Federal Legislature established by the colonial authorities.
 Within each of the three regions the dominant ethnic groups, the Hausa-Fulani, Yoruba, and Igbo, respectively formed political parties that were largely regional and based on ethnic allegiances: the Northern People's Congress (NPC) in the North; the Action Group in the West (AG); and the National Council of Nigeria and the Cameroons (NCNC) in the East.
 Although these parties were not exclusively homogeneous in terms of their ethnic or regional make-up, the disintegration of Nigeria resulted largely from the fact that these parties were primarily based in one region and one tribe.

-The basis of modern Nigeria formed in 1914 when the United Kingdom amalgamated the Northern and Southern protectorates.
-Beginning with the Northern Protectorate, the British implemented a system of indirect rule of which they exerted influence through alliances with local forces.
-This system worked so well, Colonial Governor Frederick Lugard successfully lobbied to extend it to the Southern Protectorate through amalgamation.
+The basis of modern Nigeria was formed in 1914 when the United Kingdom amalgamated the Northern and Southern protectorates.
+Beginning with the Northern Protectorate, the British implemented a system of indirect rule, in which they exerted influence through alliances with local forces.
+This system worked so well that Colonial Governor Frederick Lugard successfully lobbied to extend it to the Southern Protectorate through amalgamation.
 In this way, a foreign and hierarchical system of governance was imposed on the Igbos.
 Intellectuals began to agitate for greater rights and independence.
 The size of this intellectual class increased significantly in the 1950s, with the massive expansion of the national education program.
-During the 1940s and 1950s, the Igbo and Yoruba parties were in the forefront of the campaign for independence from British rule.
+During the 1940s and 1950s, the Igbo and Yoruba parties were at the forefront of the campaign for independence from British rule.
 Northern leaders, fearful that independence would mean political and economic domination by the more Westernized elites in the South, preferred the continuation of British rule.
-As a condition for accepting independence, they demanded that the country continue to be divided into three regions with the North having a clear majority.
+As a condition for accepting independence, they demanded that the country continue to be divided into three regions, with the North having a clear majority.
 Igbo and Yoruba leaders, anxious to obtain an independent country at all costs, accepted the Northern demands.